Techtonica/curriculum/react-js/react-components-and-hierarchies.md

 #### What is the difference between Components and built-in JSX tags like button ?

-The difference between Components and built-in JSX tags is that components are created by the user while JSX tags are pre-defined
+The difference between Components and built-in JSX tags is that components are created by the user while JSX tags are pre-defined.
+Also  pre-defined JSX mirror the html elements, while components would not

 Consider the following example
 ```